Pelvic Pain: Causes, Symptoms, and When to Seek Medical Help

 pelvic pain

 Why Do I Have Pelvic Pain?
-Possible Causes to Be Aware Of

 1. Menstrual cramps

-For women who menstruate, it’s quite common for them to experience one to two days of cramping during their period.
+For individuals who menstruate, it’s quite common for them to experience one to two days of cramping during their period.
 Menstrual cramping will typically occur immediately before a woman starts her period, as the uterus contracts and sheds its lining.
 The pain may feel similar to a muscle spasm or a jabbing pain.
 It can range from mild to very painful.
 If your pain is extremely painful during your period every month, be sure to tell your doctor so you can get some help.

 2. Ovulation